CAMBI-tech/BciPy/README.md

 - `eeg_model`: trains and classifies eeg responses based on eeg and triggers
 - `gui`: end-user interface into system
 - `helpers`: input/output functions needed for system
+- `utils`: utility functions needed for operation and installation
 - `language_model`: gives prob of letters during typing
 - `parameters`: json file for parameters
 - `static`: images, misc manuals, and readable texts for gui